lousousa/photoshop-adjustment-layer/README.md

 ### How to install

-Add the JSX file to the `Presets/Scripts` directory, on the Adobe Photoshop's installation directory.
+Add the JSX file to the `Presets/Scripts` directory, on Adobe Photoshop's installation directory.

 ### How to use